 “When I came home from Vietnam, I didn’t have no job; I was homeless.
 The UAW stood by me, gave me a job and I was able to feed my family, and I’m out here to let you know that there is a real hell for those bad people” Dailey says to a crowd of cheers from striking General Motors workers.

 For Bishop Dailey, the strike at General Motors is personal.
 In 1969, he returned to Rochester from Vietnam, addicted to drugs and struggling to deal with the demons of war.
 His family fell apart, he got into trouble with the law, and his life appeared hopeless.
+Back then, they didn’t even have Arista Recovery or similar rehabs that could have helped addicts recover and get sober to live a normal life.

 “I was facing a divorce, I was drinking,” says the 75-year-old begins to sob as he reaches for my shoulder for support.
 “I was drugging.
 I hate to talk about it.
 I had a daughter, and I wasn’t ready for a divorce.
 When you go away to war and come back, it’s hard, and I wasn’t ready”.

-Then one day, his brother let him know that the United Autoworkers was hosting a job fair for returning Vietnam Veteran and General Motors hired him.
+One day, his brother let him know that the United Autoworkers was hosting a job fair for returning Vietnam Veteran and General Motors hired him.

 “I’ll never forget that day September 5th, 1972,” says Dailey.